dwightjack/vue-types/packages/docs/guide/validators.md

 ### instanceOf

-Validates that a prop is an instance of a JavaScript constructor.
-This validator uses JavaScript's `instanceof` operator.
+Validates that a prop is an instance of a JavaScript constructor, using JavaScript's `instanceof` operator.

 <CodeExample>